theQRL/docs.theqrl.org/_docs/wallet/basics.md

 * Setting up a new wallet
 * Sending a transaction over the network - *(Send QRL)*
 * Receiving a transaction over the network - *(Get QRL)*
-* Checking transaction details on the, including your current wallet balance
+* Checking transaction details on the QRL Explorer, including your current wallet balance

 Being Quantum Resistant comes with some inherent challenges.
 Before creating your new wallet, there are a few quirks worth noting about QRL.